GA-Tutorials/CSS-Animation-Explained/README.md

 # CSS-Explained

 ##Intro
-###IS

-The biggest change that is currently planned with CSS level 3 is the introduction of modules.
-The advantage to modules is that it (supposedly) allows the specification to be completed and approved more quickly, because segments are completed and approved in chunks.
-This also allows browser and user-agent manufacturers to support sections of the specification but keep their code bloat to a minimum by only supporting those modules that make sense.
-For example, a text reader wouldn't need to include modules that only define how an element is going to display visually.
-But even if it only included the aural modules, it would still be a standards-compliant CSS 3 tool.
+CSS3 has been split into "modules".
+It contains the "old CSS specification" (which has been split into smaller pieces).
+In addition, new modules are added.
+This also allows the browser to support sections of the specification but keep their code block to a minimum by only supporting those modules that make sense.
+Some of the CSS3 modules are:

-###DOES
+Selectors
+- Box Model
+- Backgrounds and Borders
+- Image Values and Replaced Content
+- Text Effects
+- 2D/3D Transformations
+- Animations
+- Multiple Column Layout
+- User Interface

+What is interesting about selectors is they allow designers/developers to select on much more specific levels of the document.

 ###BROWSER SUPPORT